FitDeposit: AI-Driven Fitness Accountability and Reward System

 Market Trends

 Drawing from sources like the World Health Organization's reports on physical inactivity and studies on loss aversion (e.g., Kahneman & Tversky's work), we confirmed that financial stakes can increase adherence by up to 3x, especially with incremental rewards.
-AI in health tech is booming, with 40% growth in adoption per recent industry reports.

 Bar graph showing adherence over time comparing baseline and with financial stakes.
 The y-axis represents adherence in percentage, ranging from 0% to 80%.
 Each number on the x-axis (1 to 5) shows a different time point.
 The beige bars indicate baseline adherence, which is lower at each time point.
 The darker bars show adherence with financial stakes, which is higher at each point.
 The graph title is 'Adherence Over Time (Loss Aversion Effect)', and there is a legend indicating 'Baseline' and 'With Financial Stakes'.